awhitney42/YumYumDonut/README.md

 The first statement `poke q + 4, 0` resets the sound waveform byte on the SID chip so that we can later play a sound effect in the scoring subroutine in line 9.

-The final statement is the last statement in the program's main loop `goto 3` where it does just that, jump to line 3 to start the main loop all over again!
+The final statement is the last statement in the program's main loop `goto 3` where it does just that, jumping to line 3 to start the main loop all over again!

 **Line 8 : Subroutine - Read Sprite Data and Poke It Into Memory**